Emejl07/NN-dimuon-DLS-NA64/README.md

 # Scalar Dark Matter Study at NA64

 Welcome to the repository for the Master's thesis project focused on studying scalar dark matter at the NA64 experiment.
-This research project incorporates both traditional event selection techniques and state-of-the-art neural network (NN) models to analyze experimental data and gain insights into scalar dark matter interactions.
+This research project incorporates both traditional event selection techniques and neural network (NN) models to analyze experimental data and gain insights into scalar dark matter interactions.

 ## About NA64

-NA64 is a particle physics experiment located at CERN designed to explore the existence of new, weakly interacting particles such as dark matter.
+NA64 is a particle physics experiment located at CERN designed to explore the existence of new, weakly interacting dark matter particles.
 By using high-energy electron beams, NA64 aims to probe the existence of hidden sector particles that interact very weakly with ordinary matter.

 ## Project Overview